infinum/qa-handbook/Automation/General/Way of working.md

 **Opening a PR:**

-- Before diving into doing huge changes in the repository, discussed them with your team
+- Before diving into doing potential code-breaking changes in the repository, discuss them with your team
+  - E.g. configuration changes should be discussed beforehand
 - Keep PRs small and focused
+  - Focus on a single feature or test suite
+  - Keep configuration changes in a separate PR
 - Add a description why the PR is necessary
 - Split commits into logical sections
+  - Avoid committing a bunch of unrelated files under a single ambiguous commit
 - Write short and meaningful commit messages

 **Reviewing a PR:**